Cucumbers are one of the easier plants to grow- and we love to eat them fresh, but when the garden gives you too many cucumbers- you make pickles!

 Step 2: Layer your cucumbers, salt, and onion in a large bowl or pot.
 Toss to combine completely.
 Cover and set aside for about an hour.

 Step 3: To make the brine, combine vinegar, water, sugar, garlic, celery seed, and mustard seed.
-Bring to a gentle boil, while stirring occasionally.
-Boil for about 2 minutes until all of the sugar has dissolved.
+Bring boil, while stirring occasionally.
+Gently boil for about 2 minutes until all of the sugar has dissolved.

 Step 4: Drain the excess liquid from the cucumber and onion mixture.
 Pour the brine over the cucumbers.
 Stir gently to combine.
 Cover and allow to set for about 10 minutes.